Citizenship on World Refugee Day

 Revolrio had the opportunity to celebrate his naturalization alongside dozens of legal permanent residents, many of whom came to the United States as refugees.

-They were welcomed by the Director of Citizenship and Immigration Services (USCIS) in Los Angeles, Anna Chau, a refugee from Vietnam, and took an oath of allegiance.
+They were greeted by the Director of Citizenship and Immigration Services (USCIS) in Los Angeles, Anna Chau, a refugee from Vietnam, who swore an oath of allegiance.

-Chow began her role as Los Angeles County Director of USCIS in October 2020.
+Chow began her role as USCIS Director for Los Angeles County in October 2020.
 In that fiscal year, USCIS was

 About 625,000 people were naturalized.

-World Refugee Day is important to USCIS personnel because they play an important role in the resettlement of these immigrants from around the world.
+World Refugee Day is important to USCIS personnel because it plays an important role in the re-establishment of these immigrants from around the world.

 At the same time, they ensure the safety of the refugee program and national security.